 The Green Party calls for a halt to nanotechnology development until the following conditions are met:

-14. Development of technology to contain and monitor nano-scale materials, and.
+- Development of technology to contain and monitor nano-scale materials.

 Greens will reduce our national debt.

-Presidents George W. Bush and Barack Obama have irresponsibly expanded our national debt by trillions of dollars to finance tax cuts for savings of our workers are wealthiest citizens, war, corporate welfare and bailouts of Wall Street and the automotive industry.
-This debt and the interest that must be paid on it is not sustainable.
+Our national debt has grown by trillions of dollars to finance tax cuts for America’s wealthiest citizens, war, corporate welfare and bailouts of Wall Street and the automotive industry.
+The burden of the increasing annual interest payments on the debt falls disproportionately on working people and the small business community.
+It is not sustainable.

-1. Reduce our national debt by increasing taxes on large corporations, the super-rich and pollution; and decreasing expenditures in some areas, especially for war, armaments and corporate welfare.
+- Reduce our national debt by increasing taxes on large corporations and polluters, eliminating loopholes for the super-rich and decreasing expenditures in some areas, especially for war, armaments and corporate welfare.